-• Figure 8 provides a map of the highest priorities based on a prioritization process considering safety, existing conditions, connectivity, equity, and opportunity.
+Figure 8 provides a map of the highest priorities based on a prioritization process considering safety, existing conditions, connectivity, equity, and opportunity.
 This can help inform local agencies and the region determine where to allocate available money first.
-Concept designs and planning level cost estimates are provided for ten of the highest priority projects to assist in planning and budgeting.
+High level concept designs and planning level cost estimates are provided for ten of the highest priority projects to assist in planning.